mr-anansi/Project-3/README.md

 ```

-In other areas of the app, the new recipe form provided the challenge of adding multiple inputs into an array for a single field.
+In other areas of the app, the 'new recipe' form provided the challenge of adding multiple inputs into an array for a single field.
 This was achieved through coercing the changing form information into an array using the input index.
 Take a look at the example:

 The change handler would create and maintain the data in array format: